Quantum Mechanics in Terms of Realism

 where $p(s,\epsilon ^{\rm i}_{1})d\epsilon ^{\rm i}_{1}$ is the mean (time averaged) number of $s$-packets of kind 1 in $V$ that represent quanta in $d\epsilon ^{\rm i}_{1}, q(s^\prime ,\epsilon ^{\rm i}_{2})d\epsilon ^{\rm i}_{2}$ is the mean number of $s^\prime $-packets of kind 2 in $V$ and $d\epsilon ^{\rm i}_{2}$, and so on.
 Analogously, for process (2) the rate is

-and the two rates (67) and (68) have to be equated.
+and the two rates (5.7) and (5.8) have to be equated.

-Now, according to the preceding section our wavepackets and hence the states $\vert a\rangle$ and $\vert b\rangle$ mean pure states of quantum mechanics, and since the probab ility of a transition in quantum mechanics is the same for a process that goes from $\vert a\rangle$ to $\vert b\rangle$ as for a process that goes from $\vert b\rangle$ to $\vert a\rangle$ (Hermitean operators), the probabilities $W_{1}$ and $W_{2}$ are equal and disappear from the balancing equation.
-We shall thus obtain the statistical distribution func tions {\it without using any special property of the transition probabilities}.
+Now, according to the preceding section our wavepackets and hence the states $| a\rangle$ and $| b\rangle$ mean pure states of quantum mechanics, and since the probability of a transition in quantum mechanics is the same for a process that goes from $| a\rangle$ to $| b\rangle$ as for a process that goes from $| b\rangle$ to $| a\rangle$ (Hermitean operators), the probabilities $W_{1}$ and $W_{2}$ are equal and disappear from the balancing equation.
+We shall thus obtain the statistical distribution functions \emph{ without using any special property of the transition probabilities}.
 The differentials $d\epsilon $ also cancel, and our balance relation acquires the simple and symmetric form

 The relation is reminiscent of the relation for chemical equilibrium between several kinds of molecules.
 It still comprises the Bose and Fermi cases.
 There is no spontaneous emission term, i.e. one that would be independent of the number of wavepackets.
 A general solution is